almodheshplus/YoubirdHelp/README.md

 ## About Youbird

+Welcome, Thank You :heart: for Using Youbird

-Welcome, Youbird is a Youtube video Downloader, In future we will add more and more platforms.
+Youbird is a Youtube video Downloader, In future we will add more and more platforms.

-Help Us Improving Youbird by Adding any problem you have in Issues Section, [Add Issue](https://github.com/almodheshplus/YoubirdHelp/issues/new/choose)
+Help Us Improving Youbird by Adding any problem you had in Issues Section, [Add Issue](https://github.com/almodheshplus/YoubirdHelp/issues/new/choose)
 ## Table Of Contents

 1. [How To Install](#how-to-install)